Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 Pad naming syntax
 ---------------------------
-The pad naming syntax is listed and the following image shows the syntax:
+The pad naming syntax is listed, and the following image shows the syntax:

 * MetaAffixer master input pad should be named sink_master.